Personal-Library/grider-node-react/README.md

 `npm install`

-Start project preview
+Start local development server

 `npm run dev` for the backend or `npm start` for the frontend

 ## Usage

 The user is able to authenticate using Google OAuth 2.0, pay for credits via the Stripe API, and use those credits to create survey forms that are sent out to an email list.
 The user is then able to view the results and status of their surveys.

 ## Contributing